 - The first baby boomers — those born in 1946 — turned 70 in 2016.

-- Meanwhile, the first of the Millennials — the “echo boomers” whose numbers peaked in 1990 — are nearing 30.
+- Meanwhile, the first of the Millennials — the “echo boomers” whose numbers peaked in 1990 — have passed age 30.

 Each generation brings a new sensibility to the stages of life, and the relative size and makeup of each one — not to mention its cultural context — gives journalists plenty of opportunity for storytelling.
 Two examples:

 - Much has been written about the big bump of post-World War II babies marching closer to retirement (maybe), Social Security, and the years where health care becomes a major concern.
 But what about the inevitable?
 Notice that the number of deaths in the U.S. has plateaued at about 2.5 million a year.
 That won’t last long with Boomers heading into the years where death rates rise dramatically.
 How will 4 million deaths annually affect the funeral home business, the ability to buy a cemetary plot, and the overall industry around end-of-life care?

 - Along with Gen X came the “baby bust,” the years of rapidly declining birth rates that led to all kinds of prognostications about the shrinking of America.
 That means our workforce now has a relative shortage of thirtysomethings.
 Does that mean more opportunity for Millennials to advance in the business world and less pressure for boomers to retire?